 To totally transform cauliflower into something that is a more star quality food, all one need do is roast is.
 There are so many possibilities for adding flavor, and today I chose bacon.

 I’m not a bacon groupie, but a piece of bacon cut up and roasted along with a head of cauliflower goes a long long way.
 Simply break the cauliflower up, toss with a little bit of oil, salt, pepper and a slice of bacon that has been cut up.
 It will cook right along with the cauliflower and render fat and flavor.
+Bacon roasted cauliflower is one way to give a little super model treatment.

 - 1 head cauliflower